pypyr/docs/content/docs/api/context-parser.md

     Returns:
       dict.
 This dict will initialize the context for the pipeline run.
     """
-    assert args, ("pipeline must be invoked with context arg set.") logger.debug("starting")
+    assert args, ("you must invoke pipeline with context arg set.") logger.debug("starting")

     # your clever code here.
 Chances are pretty good you'll be doing things